WebAssembly/component-model/design/mvp/Explainer.md

-`component` types, but may be relaxed for more type constructors in the future to better support API Evolution (being careful to understand how subtyping manifests itself in the wide variety of source languages so that subtype-compatible updates don't inadvertantly break source-level clients).
+`component` types, but may be relaxed for more type constructors in the future to better support API Evolution (being careful to understand how subtyping manifests itself in the wide variety of source languages so that subtype-compatible updates don't inadvertently break source-level clients).

 Component and instance subtyping allows a subtype to export more and import less than is declared by the supertype, ignoring the exact order of imports and